 Rob: I guess that raises another question for me.
 Let’s say someone comes to you and they’ve got a lot of Vanguard assets but they’ve also got a 401k at, let’s say, Fidelity, that they obviously can’t move.
 Perhaps they still work there and they can’t transition it.
 Will you factor that in, in terms of the overall asset allocation plan that you’ll put in place for the Vanguard assets?

 Frank: We can take a big picture view and look across different asset and plan types, whether they’re held at Vanguard or held away, in thinking about the holistic recommendation we’re going to provide.
 But as you articulated there, we wouldn’t have the ability to actually manage that portfolio.
-We can help the client input those into the plan so they are aware of it and they can see it as part of the picture but they would have to continue manage those different components on their own.
+We can help the client input those into the plan so they are aware of it and they can see it as part of the picture but they would have to continually manage those different components on their own.

 Rob: So after someone calls up and goes through this process, do they actually get a written asset allocation plan—a result of the initial consultations and initial work?

 Frank: That’s correct.
-They do receive the comprehensive financial plan and we try to frame things in a way that really speaks to the investors goals.
+They do receive the comprehensive financial plan and we try to frame things in a way that really speaks to the investor’s goals.
 For many of the individuals who enter into these advisor relationships, the main goal is retirement.
 But we can also provide information on other goals.
 For example, if it’s a college saving strategy or someone who wants to purchase a vacation home.
-When we provide that financial plan, it’s showing the asset allocation, outlooks of success and the likelihood of being able to reach that goal.
+When we provide that financial plan, it’s showing the asset allocation, outlooks of success, and the likelihood of being able to reach that goal.
 That becomes the foundation and the information we use to help the client monitor progress and performance over time.

 Frank: Yes.
 There is absolutely a give-and-take that takes place.
 In fact, this is a great aspect of the service in that while it has a great deal of sophisticated technology behind it, it’s really more than just an algorithm.
-This is an opportunity to work with a skilled, knowledgeable financial counsellor to be able to make sure that we understand what your risk tolerance truly is and how things reflect on your goals and objectives.
+This is an opportunity to work with a skilled, knowledgeable financial counselor to be able to make sure that we understand what your risk tolerance truly is and how things reflect on your goals and objectives.
 So it’s very much a partnership and a dialog and a conversation.

 Rob: Do you typically implement the investment plan with mutual funds or ETFs?
 Or does it just vary depending on the circumstances?

 Frank: It tends to vary.
 But presently, the majority we’re finding is Vanguard mutual funds.
 In fact, that’s the Vanguard Admiral share-class of mutual funds.
 It’s a low-fee retail class that has a roughly-weighted average of about 10 basis points.
-What we’re finding is that many of the initial investors in personal advisor are actually Vanguard clients.
+What we’re finding is that many of the initial investors in personal advisors are actually Vanguard clients.
 Many of them already hold Vanguard mutual funds.